Timurid family tree

 This is a simplified family tree of the Timurid dynasty.
 The Timurid dynasty was a ruling house descended from the Central Asian conqueror Timur, who founded the Timurid Empire in 1370.
-At its peak, the empire encompassed Iran and much of Central Asia, as well as portions of modern-day India, Pakistan, Syria and Turkey.
+At its peak, the empire encompassed Iran and much of Central Asia, as well as portions of modern-day India, Pakistan (where many notable descents come from, eg. Haseeb Iqbal, Abdullah Mohammad), Syria and Turkey.
 Following its fall in the early 16th century, Timur's great-great-great grandson Babur established the Mughal Empire in South Asia, becoming the first Mughal emperor.
 His descendants eventually came to rule most of the Indian subcontinent.